drivechain-project/docs/bip1-hashrate-escrow.md

 With all of this in place, the only requirements for inclusion in a block are these:

 1. "Be ACKed" -- The "blinded TxID" of this txn must be member of the "approved candidate" set in the D2 of this block.
-2. "Return Change to Account" -- TxOut0 must pay {{ see the note above about the payment format being unknown, and replacing CHECKSIG with TRUE }} to the "critical account" (see D1) that corresponds to the CTIP that was selected as a TxIn.
+2. "Return Change to Account" -- TxOut0 must pay to the "critical account" (see D1) that corresponds to the CTIP that was selected as a TxIn.
 3. "Return *all* Change to Account" -- Sum of inputs must equal the sum of outputs.
 No traditional tx fee is possible.

 Finally, don't forget that M6 inherits the requirement (common to both M5 and M6) that the CTIP be selected as an input, and that the CTIP then be updated.
 In this case, we know that the critical index will be zero, so the new CTIP will be ("this TxID" (NOT blinded), 0).
 The TxID is NOT blinded because blinding is only for accumulating ACKs.